 The best family holiday destinations in the world

 As this number of the best places to travel with kids continues to grow, this year I’ve divided the list – loosely – by continent.
-Below, you’ll find the best places to visit in Europe with kids in 2020, where to visit in Asia with kids in 2020, our favourite destinations in the Americas to visit as a family in 2020, top destinations in Africa for families in 2020 and recommendations for the best places in Australasia to visit in 2020.
-So, what are you waiting for?
-It’s time to get packing!
+Below, you’ll find the best places to visit in Europe with kids in 2023, where to visit in Asia with kids in 2023, our favourite destinations in the Americas to visit as a family in 2023 and our top destinations in Africa for families in 2023.

 Lapland with kids